 While at Oregon Dog Rescue, the pups spend their days in playrooms, where they can socialize with each other and interact with Staff and Volunteers.
-The dogs are spayed or neutered as soon as they arrive, and brought up-to-date on their vaccinations.
+The dogs are spayed or neutered as soon as they arrive, brought up-to-date on their vaccinations, microchipped as well as dewormed and flea treated..
 Staff members evaluate our residents to see what type of family would be best for each one.
 We are devoted to placing our dogs with the best matches for them and assuring the long-term success of each adoption.
 Our staff is available for follow-up care and for the lifetime of the pet.

 Oregon Dog Rescue is always looking for donors, volunteers, and adopters to help fulfill our mission of taking the very best care of our dogs while they are with us, and finding wonderful homes for them.